-- Not being able to turn your WiFi on while using your Mac can be extremely frustrating, but we have some good solutions for you in this guide.
+- Not being able to turn your Wi-Fi on while using your Mac can be extremely frustrating.

-- In order to always have access to easy-to-follow guides, consider bookmarking our useful Mac Fix webpage.
+- For easy access to our expert guides, consider bookmarking our useful Mac Fix webpage.

 - If you want to check out some more useful information on this subject, visit our practical Mac Hub.

-Not being able to access the Internet can be a huge problem, and many Mac owners reported that they can’t turn on Wi-Fi on their device.
-There are many causes for this problem, but we have a couple of solutions that you help you fix this problem.
+Not being able to access the Internet can be a huge problem, and many Mac owners reported that they can’t turn on Wi-Fi on their devices.

-What to do if I can’t turn on Wi-Fi on my Mac?
+What can I do if I can’t turn on the Wi-Fi on my Mac?

 1. Delete the SystemConfiguration folder

-- Navigate to Library/Preferences Bear in mind that the Library directory is hidden so you’ll have to reveal it first.
+- Navigate to Library/Preferences (the Library directory is hidden so you’ll have to reveal it first).

 - Locate the SystemConfiguration folder and copy it to your desktop.

-- Now delete the SystemConfiguration folder from the original location.
+- Delete the SystemConfiguration folder from the original location.

 - Restart your Mac.

-After doing that, your network will be recreated automatically and the issue should be resolved.
-Several users reported that this is just a temporary solution so keep that in mind.
+Note: Your network will be recreated automatically and the issue should be resolved but this is just a temporary solution.

 2. Use the Terminal

-- Open the Terminal.
-You can find it in the Applications/Utilities directory.
+- Open the Terminal from the Applications/Utilities directory.